tarwn/lessthandot-hugo/blogs/content/posts/2011-02-14-inverse-mapped-collections-and-nhibernate-s-second-level-cache.md

 }
 ```

 This is pretty straightforward, but it does do a little bit of magic behind the scenes.
-For example, even though the IngredientUse entity is not referencing the Recipe, NHibernate will expect a column called “Recipe_id” on the IngredientUse table in the database that it can use to maintain the relationship between the two entities.
+For example, even though the IngredientUse entity is not referencing the Recipe, NHibernate will expect a column called "Recipe_id" on the IngredientUse table in the database that it can use to maintain the relationship between the two entities.

 When using an inverse relationship, a few changes are needed.
 First, you map the collection (from the Recipe's perspective) using the inverse attribute.
 Also, you need to reference the Recipe from the Ingredient (and the associated mapping).
 So the inverse mappings look like this: